What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Introduction

-To address the question, our study begins with comprehensive investigation on the role of counterfactual thinking in LMMs' responses.
-We first hypothesize that deliberately deviated language keywords place additional information in the context, during inference.
-We demonstrate that this counterfactual approach is indeed helpful to mitigate hallucination effects, similar to human perception (see~\cref{sec:role}).
-A concise overview of our concept is illustrated in~\cref{fig:1} (right).
-As in the figure, when presented with imaginative yet rational counterfactual keywords, LMMs show better alignment with factual scenarios for the given visual inputs and user instruction.
-This process enables LMMs to refine their hallucinatory responses by considering the differences between the factual and counterfactual scenarios in a contrastive manner.
+Building on the concept of counterfactuals, we propose Counterfactual Inception, a novel method of implanting counterfactual thinking into LMMs using inconsistent keywords against given visual contents.
+In our work, we expose LMMs to self-generated counterfactual priors and examine their contextual flexibility in generating responses.
+Such approach not only allows LMMs to explore a wide range of potential answers but also promotes broader contextual exploration and the consideration of hypothetical narratives.
+Our findings demonstrate that this thinking enhances the model's ability to engage with and generate responses that spans a wider spectrum of visual understanding, effectively reducing hallucinatory outputs.

-Based on our exploration for the role of counterfactual thinking, we propose Counterfactual Inception, a novel method of implanting counterfactual thoughts into LMMs using inconsistent counterfactual keywords, against given visual context.
-Our approach can enhance reliability of LMMs in their responses by exposing them towards exceptional reality within a contrastive environment.
-To consistently prompt LMMs to engage in counterfactual thinking, our strategy focuses on the competent selection of optimal counterfactual keywords for triggering the thought process.
-Accordingly, we present Dual-modality Verification Process (DVP), a solid framework to filter out the suboptimal keywords within rigorous vision-language context verification.
-Through extensive analyses on recent LMMs including open-source~\cite{liu2023improved, wang2023cogvlm, bai2023qwen} and proprietary models~\cite{Gemini, gpt4v}, we corroborate that Counterfactual Inception helps to alleviate hallucination phenomena in general across various dataset~\cite{liu2023visual, li-etal-2023-evaluating, sun2023aligning, tong2024eyes}.
-Our approach demonstrates the potential of counterfactual thinking as not only a cognitive process but also as a practical approach for developing more trustworthy AI systems.
+Specifically, as illustrated in Fig.~\ref{fig:1}, we instruct LMMs themselves to generate counterfactual keywords at the object-, attribute-, and relation-levels for the visual contents.
+These keywords are then incorporated into the conditional response generation for user queries with a counterfactual prompt.
+To consistently promote LMMs to engage in counterfactual thinking, the key challenge is on the optimal selection of counterfactual keywords in triggering the exceptional thought.
+Accordingly, we present Plausibility Verification Process (PVP), a robust constraint designed to filter out the sub-optimal keywords based on CLIP~\citep{radford2021learning} alignment between the visual contents and their counterfactual keywords.
+Through extensive analyses on recent LMMs including open-source~\citep{liu2023improved, dong2024internlm, liu2024llavanext, chen2024far} and proprietary models~\citep{Gemini, gpt4v}, we corroborate that Counterfactual Inception helps to alleviate hallucination in general across various benchmarks.